Plaza Hotel: Redeveloped hotel in the early 20th century

 The first Plaza Hotel had been relatively remote when it was completed, but by the first decade of the 20th century was part of a rapidly growing commercial district on Fifth Avenue.
 Furthermore, several upscale hotels in Manhattan were also being rebuilt during that time.
 In May 1902, a syndicate purchased the Plaza and three adjacent lots on Central Park South for $3 million.
 The sale was the largest-ever cash-only purchase for a Manhattan property at the time.
 The purchasers were headed by Harry S. Black—who headed the George A. Fuller Company, one of the syndicate's members—as well as German financier Bernhard Beinecke.

 Shortly after the purchase, Black and Beinecke formed the Plaza Realty Company to redevelop the hotel.
 In mid-1905, Black also formed the United States Realty and Construction Company, a trust whose subsidiaries included the Fuller Company and the Plaza Realty Company.
-To acquire sufficient funding for the redevelopment, Black and Beinecke approached barbed-wire entrepreneur John Warne Gates, who agreed to fund the project on the condition that Frederic Sterry be named the managing director of the hotel.
+Sources disagree on whether Black and Beinecke approached barbed-wire entrepreneur John Warne Gates for funding, or whether Gates overheard Black and Beinecke discuss their redevelopment plans at a restaurant.
+In either case, Gates agreed to fund the project on the condition that Frederic Sterry be named the Plaza's managing director.
+To entice Sterry to join the hotel's staff, Black and Beinecke wanted to make a grand hotel.